 2.3 Experiment 3: storage duration

-We were forced to modify the incubation conditions for Experiment 3 samples slightly from the protocols followed for Experiments 1 and 2 in order to accommodate the variation in experimental design of the initial incubations, which were conducted by different investigators in different labs as part of six unrelated experiments.
+We were forced to modify the incubation conditions for Experiment 3 samples slightly (both control and treatment) from the protocols followed for Experiments 1 and 2 in order to accommodate the variation in experimental design of the initial incubations, which were conducted by different investigators in different labs as part of six unrelated experiments.
 We designated these initial incubations as the control samples for Experiment 3 (hereafter “control-3”).
+While control-3 sample incubations varied according to the goals of the original experiments, we aimed to maintain the same amount of CO2 respired and the same soil moisture content between paired control-3 and storage duration treatment sample incubations.

 2.3.1 Experiment 3 sample selection

-The main criteria for sample selection for Experiment 3 were: 1) samples were split prior to original incubation, with one portion air-dried and archived in amounts adequate for a repeated incubation; 2) ∆14C-CO2 was measured from soils incubated close to the time of collection one to three weeks incubation.
+The main criteria for sample selection for Experiment 3 were: 1) samples were split prior to original incubation, with one portion air-dried and archived in amounts adequate for a repeated incubation; 2) ∆14C-CO2 was measured from soils incubated close to the time of collection and air dried after a relatively short (one to three weeks) incubation period.
 We sought to cover a range of storage duration times (between 4 and 14 y, contrained by the availability of samples), and a range of soil types and climatic conditions, (SI Table 1).

 2.3.2 Experiment 3 sample preparation